 Note, breakfast is served Monday through Friday mornings, and hors d’oeuvres are served Monday through Thursday evenings.
 The lounge is open Saturday and Sunday, 7:00 am – 10:30 am, but dont expect much in the way of food and drink on weekends.

 The Westin is not a great choice when it comes to sleep, with complaints of dogs barking on lower floors and shuttles are reportedly irregular, with 40-minute waits reported on flyertalk.com.
 On the bright side, the bar is good for dinner and drinks.

 There are just three IHG hotels around LAX, Holiday Inn Express LAX (8620 Airport Boulevard), Crowne Plaza Los Angeles Airport (5985 W. Century Blvd), Holiday Inn LAX (9901 S La Cienega), which is slightly further away.

 The one closest to LAX is the Holiday Inn Express which has recently been remodeled and is clean and within walking distance to McDonald’s, Sizzler, Denny’s, and a 7-12.
 Breakfast here is good and includes pancakes, sausages, biscuits, eggs, cereals, cinnamon rolls, and drinks.

 9. Four Points at LAX

-This hotel has a free LAX shuttle which comes every 10 minutes or so (note the better the hotel, the more regular the shuttle, with the exception of the Crowne Plaza below which has been reported to have very sporadic shuttles).
+This hotel has a free LAX shuttle that comes every 10 minutes or so (note the better the hotel, the more regular the shuttle, except the Crowne Plaza below, which has been reported to have very sporadic shuttles).
 The hotel itself is not noteworthy and can be best described as pleasant, as having reasonably priced rooms and no club lounge.
 The rooms are fine in size and slightly dated.
 There is a pool you can access and a gym.
 You get what you pay for at this Bonvoy hotel.